Andy Murray sends heartfelt message to fans as he withdraws from Davis Cup competition in Glasgow

 "I had spoken to our captain, Leon, about possibly coming to just play doubles but having been recommended to take a couple of weeks off hitting to continue my reconditioning, I didn’t want to just show up not ready to perform to a high enough standard and ultimately let my teammates/country down.

-"You have created some incredible atmospheres for me and the team to play in and I will always remember that.
+The tennis star added: "You have created some incredible atmospheres for me and the team to play in and I will always remember that.

 "Having been born in Glasgow and growing up in Scotland I would never have imagined I would see such passionate fans packing out stadiums for tennis matches.